dmmagdal/Ratings-Trading/README.md

 * With this, all you need to do is keep the desktop app on idle or run in the background, and it will dump all the bought shares (or cover the short) and terminate by 4:00 PM EST. There will also be an option to track performance using real-time data.
 * The application is to be used on a day-to-day basis.
 * If there are any issues, please submit a fix request.

+# Misc.
+Notes
+* As of now, the only tested functionality is with the Google Chrome web browser.

 # Functionality to be explored in the future
 * Because this is a proof of concept, other functionality with other brokerage will not be implemented at this time, but perhaps at another time.